Student Ambassador Program

 What’s it like to be a health student ambassador?

 “I made the wrong choice in regards to what I wanted to study when I left school.
 Being a student ambassador has allowed me to share my experiences and help steer other students in the right direction.
-I also wanted to let others know that it’s okay to your mind if you’re not happy with your choice and to seek out something that you’re interested in.”
+I also wanted to let others know that it’s okay to change your mind if you’re not happy with your choice and to seek out something that you’re interested in.”

 Bachelor of Podiatry